 Singapore has been considered a hitherto rival of Hong Kong in many respects.
 Singapore has roughly 65% of the area of Hong Kong and 75% of the population count.
 Both are highly developed international financial centres and regional logistic hubs.
-Both adopts the common law system, with a rather simple, single-tier tax regime.
+Both adopt the common law system, with a rather simple, single-tier tax regime.
 Despite of the many striking similarities, there are differences.
 Among them, the most apparent distinction is that Singapore is an independent sovereign state, which might be the explanation why it is becoming one of the popular emigration destinations for Hongkongers amid recent social turmoil and the coronavirus plague.
 Singapore is particularly attractive to working professionals (financial services professionals in particular), as well as entrepreneurs eyeing expansion of his/her business and investment portfolios.
 A trend of expatriates from China migrating and moving their assets to Singapore is also observed for similar reasons.

 In the six months ended 31 December 2019 alone, Hong Kong underwent a net outflow of 28,500 residents, the largest since the end of 2012.
 The same trend was observed in capital flow, with Singapore seeing an estimated USD4 billion inflow from Hong Kong from April to August 2019.